toofarm/shanecom/_content/posts/how-to-land-a-job-in-tech-without-abilty-or-experience.md

 Both in my bootcamp cohort and amongst my acquaintances, I've seen people struggle to find development jobs, or else wash out of the industry entirely.
 My success vis-a-vie their difficulty owes in my opinion to several factors, technical talent not being among them.

-If there's a single reason why I've been able to build myself a meager career as a developer, it's because I enjoy the process of making things with code.
-Banging my head for hours against a difficult coding problem, then breaking through that difficulty to the
+If there's a single reason why I've been able to build myself a career as a developer (such as it is), it's because I enjoy the process of making things with code.
+Banging my head for hours against a difficult coding problem, then breaking through that difficulty, is intensely satisfying to me.
+I can spend 6 or 8 or 10 hours working in this mode and feel good about it at the end of the day.

+I consider myself more or less bereft of technical talent.
+Programming has never been intuitive for me, nor has any other activety involving high levels of abstraction.
+In high school, I barely passed trigonometry and bowed out of calculus entirely; I majored in English Literature in college, satisfying my school's STEM requirement by taking Intro to Statistics and passing based on the strength of an essay I turned in for extra credit.

+That I have had meager success as a software engineer owes largely to the fact that I enjoy doing it.

+Making little machines out of logic puzzles is intensely satisfying to me.
+My drive to make those machines function smoothly borders at times on compulsive.

+Because I derive so much enjoyment from writing software, I've spent a huge number of hours doing so, and, despite myself, become kind of good at it.

+I'm not among the world's programming elite, and I never will be.
+In order to develop remarkable talent, you have to start when you're a teenager and your brain is still squishy.
+I began programming in earnest shortly before I turned 30, and suffered from the natural handicap of mind that thinks foremost in stories and feelings.
+However, with moderate intelligence and loads of tenacity, I've managed to make it work for me.